My Chemical Romance, Fall Out Boy, Jimmy Eat World and more to play classic albums in full at When We Were Young 2024

 My Chemical Romance, Fall Out Boy and Jimmy Eat World are among a host of acts that look set to play a series of classic albums at When We Were Young 2024.

 A tweet from Live Nation shared the announcement earlier this afternoon (November 13) on X before it was swiftly deleted.
 But many fans have reposted the line-up and which albums each band will play at the emo bash in Las Vegas on October 24, 2024.

+Fall Out Boy and My Chemical Romance then soon took to social media to confirm the line-up.

 Among the classic albums announced to be performed live are MCR’s classic 2006 album ‘The Black Parade’, Jimmy Eat World’s ‘Bleed American’, The Distillers‘ ‘Coral Fang’, A Day To Remember‘s ‘Homesick’ and Dashboard Confessional‘s ‘Dusk And Summer’.
 Fall Out Boy will also play a classic album live but it has been confirmed which one as yet.
 You can view the full list, which is yet to be officially confirmed below.